AhmedElkashef02/Cat-Program-with-System-Calls/README.md

 Experiment
 ----------
-Here is a list of commands to try:
 - `./mycat file1.txt file2.txt file3.txt`: output from each file will be printed to standard output.
 - `./mycat file100.txt`: an error will be printed to standard output.
 - `./mycat`: no output will be printed.
 - `./mycat file1 | grep string1`: A line containing "string1" will be printed.

 Assignment By: Ahmed SalahEldin Farouk Elkashef - 1410216